otrv4/otrv4/otrv4.md

 valid.

 A Client Profile can be used to prevent rollback attacks.
-As a query message can be intercepted and changed by a MitM to enforce the lowest version advertised, a participant can check for the published Client Profile to see if this is indeed the highest supported version.
+As a query message can be intercepted and changed by a Man-in-the-Middle (MitM) to enforce the lowest version advertised, a participant can check for the published Client Profile to see if this is indeed the highest supported version.

 ### Client Profile Data Type